ibm-cloud-docs/overview/peering_policy.md

 {{site.data.keyword.attribute-definition-list}}

-# Public peering
+# IBM Cloud public peering policy and guidelines for network connection
 {: #public-peering}

+Review IBM Cloud's public peering policy, guidelines for network peering, peeringdb requirements, and operational standards for connecting with IBM Cloud securely and efficiently.
+{: shortdesc}

 Public peering is conducted across a shared network.
 Peering requests can be accepted when a mutually agreeable decision to peer based on operational needs exists.
-{: shortdesc}

 ## Guidelines and general information